Contrary to popular belief, 2020’s Restaurant A380 was not the first time Singapore Airlines turned a parked jet into a restaurant.

 To the best of my knowledge, Singapore Airlines never again partnered up with a restaurant, at least not in the same capacity as with Hugo’s.
 It now prefers to market its premium cabin catering around people, rather than restaurants- hence the name dropping of Matthew Moran, Sanjeev Kapoor, Suzanne Goin and Yoshihiro Murata in its menus.

 But airline-restaurant partnerships are not dead.
 ANA has Ippudo ramen, EVA Air offers Din Tai Fung, Cathay Pacific had a tie-up with Tosca, the Michelin-starred fine dining restaurant at the Ritz-Carlton Hong Kong.
 Heck, Japan Airlines served KFC onboard for a time.

 No matter how strong an airline’s brand, passengers seem to prefer familiar names when it comes to dining, and who can blame them?
-They’re already undertaking an extraordinary leap of faith by cramming into a pressurized metal tube, entrusting themselves to the competency of the pilot and the constancy of Bernoulli’s principle.
+They’re already undertaking an extraordinary leap of faith by cramming into a pressurised metal tube, entrusting themselves to the competency of the pilot and the constancy of Bernoulli’s principle.

 The least you could give them is some decent food.

 Did anyone ever try Hugo’s in the Sky?